eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 Below is a list of questions to be addressed before drafting HLRs related to Certificate Transparency:

-**Question 1:** Will current CT log providers (e.g. Google and Cloudflare), currently primarily for TLS certificates, accept to handle other certificates such as access certificates?
+**Question 1:** A CT log shall be provided by an EU infrastructure, which shall be able to handle the registration of access certificates.
+Are there any specific requirements for this infrastructure?

 Currently, Certificate Transparency (CT) logs, operated by providers such as Google and Cloudflare, are primarily used to record TLS certificates in the